Skyscanner/backpack-android/docs/compose/BarChart/README.md

 Detailed documentation on each property of the model is available [here](https://backpack.github.io/android/Backpack/net.skyscanner.backpack.compose.barchart).

-Here's some an example which generates a model for one single month in Kotlin:
+Here's an example which generates a model for one single month in Kotlin:

 ```kotlin
 import net.skyscanner.backpack.compose.barchart.BpkBarChartModel